garrandall/popular-music-data/tracks/if-you-think-i-m-jiggy-the-lox.md

 You know that you ain't my girl, I'm not your man
 But do you still wanna lick me?
-Or is cause I'm a six figgy niggy, and I know Biggie And I dont mess with no fat ladies
+Or is cause I'm a six figgy niggy, and I know Biggie And I don't mess with no fat ladies
 But if you pay like you weigh then you can stay, baby PJ slide to tha mo like that
 With this honey named trout cuz she blow like that